gnailuy/gnailuy.com/_posts/2011-08-15-installing-grub-and-puppy-linux-to-portable-hard-drive-from-linux.markdown

 ### Configuration

-The default configuration file of GRUB in openSUSE or Debian/ubuntu is named `menu.lst` in the `grub` directory.
+The default configuration file of GRUB in openSUSE or Debian/Ubuntu is named `menu.lst` in the `grub` directory.
 But in Gentoo or Redhat/CentOS/Fedora, it is `grub.conf` instead.

-If you install GRUB from Fedora and don't have a `grub.conf`, GRUB will not able to find the default configuration file, so the command line interface will be prompted when it start.
+If you install GRUB from Fedora and don't have a `grub.conf`, GRUB will not be able to find the default configuration file, so the command line interface will be prompted when it started.
-I encountered this problem after I reinstall GRUB stage 1 from Fedora without renaming `menu.lst` generated by Debian's grub program to `grub.conf`.
+I encountered this problem after I reinstall GRUB stage 1 from Fedora without renaming my `menu.lst` generated by Debian's grub program to `grub.conf`.
-In practice, it's recommended that you have both the two configuration files.
+In practice, it's recommended to have both configuration files.
 One of them could be a [symbolic link][s-link] of the other.

 Here we provide a simple configuration file that could be used to boot Puppy we just installed.
 You can use it directly by putting it into your grub directory, or add the kernel list to your own configuration file.